sakshi-mehra/distributed-computing/README.md

 1. Go inside the application root folder where `Dockerfile` exists
 2. Build image for the application `docker build -t ds_project:1 .` where -t denotes the name:tag for the image
-3. Run the application as a container `docker run --name ds_project -p 8080:8080 ds_project:1 `
-   where -p exposes the container’s internal port.
+3. Run the application as a container `docker run -p 8080:8080 ds_project:1` where -p exposes the container’s internal port.
 The format is -p hostPort:containerPort

 ### Docker basic commands